Google Chrome is the world’s most popular web browser, boasting over 1 billion users.

 - Extension only protects Chrome traffic

-BEST BUDGET VPN:NordVPN is a great budget VPN option for the Chrome browser and Chromebook users.
-Military-grade encryption, good desktop apps and a standalone Chrome extension make NordVPN a good recommendation.
+BEST CHROME VPN:NordVPN is the top VPN option for the Chrome browser and Chromebook users.
+Military-grade encryption, reliable desktop apps and a standalone Chrome extension make NordVPN a good recommendation.
+The provider offers fast well-protected connections.

 Read our full review of NordVPN.